kalabox/kalabox/docs/users/config.md

 **Fast page loads**

 Solutions like `rsync` or `syncthing` will try to keep two directories synced.
-This lowers the speed of your code changes to seconds and can often burn a lot of resources on your machine but it will preserve "native" speed page loads.
+This lowers the speed that your code change propogates to seconds and can often burn a lot of resources on your machine but it will preserve "native" speed page loads.

 If you are someone who is writing and changing code a lot these solutions can burn a lot of time.